 Next, combine the wet ingredients.

-In a large bowl, add the pumpkin puree, brown sugar, granulated white sugar, eggs, canola oil, and vanilla.
+In a large mixing bowl, add the canned pumpkin puree, brown sugar, granulated white sugar, eggs, canola oil, and vanilla.

 Now you just add the dry ingredients to the wet.

 Start with about a cup of the flour mixture and whisk it until all the flour is wet.

 Then add the remainder of the flour and whisk until a nice batter is formed.